olksndrdevhub/starnavi_test_easynet_api/README.md

 `http://localhost:8000/api/v1/` - Index endpoint of API.
 Return links to Users view and Posts view.
 Only GET method allowed.
 <hr>

-`http://localhost:8000/api/v1/users/` - Users endpoint.
-Return list of users in GET request (only for user with superuser status(!)) or create new user in POST request.
+`http://localhost:8000/api/v1/users/` - Users endpoint. <a name='creating_account'></a> Return list of users in GET request (only for user with superuser status(!)) or create new user in POST request.
 Require Authentication(!) for GET request.
 To create new user send POST request with `username`, `email`, and `password` in request body:
 <pre>
 {
     "username":"your_username",